linx678/Predicting-HEA-NPs-Synthesis-Temperature-via-ML/README.md

-Compiled standalone software and/or source code
+Compiled standalone software and/or source code：
 The source code will be approved in file named “ML code”